Stone-r1/CPP-GUIDE/lesson_3 - loops/Solutions.md

 ---

 ## Maximize Bananas
-The task involves maximizing the product of three integers a, b, and c, where each of them can be increased individually by +1, up to a total of 5 operations.
+The issue is to maximize the product of three integers a, b, and c, each of which can be individually increased by +1, for a total of 5 operations.

 ### Brute Force Idea
-A brute force approach would consider all possible ways to distribute 5 increments among the three numbers.
-That would involve trying all partitions of 5, calculating the product for each case, and picking the best one.
+A brute force approach would try every possible method of dividing 5 increments between the three numbers.
+That would involve trying all splits of 5, calculating the product for each case, and choosing the best.

 ### Why Brute Force Fails
-This approach is acceptable for small inputs but gets messy and verbose for implementation.
-There's no need to try every distribution when we can observe the behavior of the product.
+This is fine for small inputs but cumbersome and wordy to do.
+There is no need to try every distribution since we can observe the behavior of the product.

 ### Key Idea
-To maximize a × b × c, we should always increment the smallest number first.
-This balances the values and boosts the product significantly.
-Repeating this for 5 steps guarantees the optimal result.
-It’s a greedy strategy based on the fact that the product increases more when you raise the lowest of the three values.
+In order to maximize a × b × c, we should always maximize the smallest.
+This maintains the values in proportion and maximizes the product extensively.
+Maximizing it for 5 times is the best.
+It is a greedy solution based on the reality that the product increases more when you maximize the smallest among the three values.

 ### Efficiency
-This greedy approach works in constant time per test case since it only performs 5 operations regardless of input values.
-It avoids complex branching or recursion, making it ideal for competitive programming.
+This greedy approach is constant time per test case since it always performs 5 operations regardless of input values.
+It does not include intricate recursion or branching and thus is ideally suited for competitive programming.

 ---